-Thomas Eye provides glaucoma treatment for both disease types in Atlanta and all around Georgia!
+Thomas Eye Group provides glaucoma treatment for both disease types in Atlanta and all-around Georgia.

-To better understand these two types of glaucoma we first have to explore why the term "angle" is used to describe them.
+To better understand these two types of glaucoma, we first have to explore why the term "angle" is used to describe them.
 The anterior chamber is the fluid-filled space inside the eye between the iris and the cornea's innermost surface, the endothelium.
 Aqueous fluid fills the anterior chamber.
-In differentiating between open angle and closed angle glaucoma experts use the iris, the corneal endothelium and the trabecular meshwork as points of reference.
+In differentiating between open-angle and closed-angle glaucoma, experts use the iris, the corneal endothelium and the trabecular meshwork as points of reference.
 The anterior chamber angle is often referred to as "the angle".
 The base of the angle is the iris.
 The apex of the angle is the trabecular meshwork.
 The top of the angle is the corneal endothelium.
-If a miniature protractor could be placed on the base of the angle (the iris) to determine the width of the anterior chamber angle in degrees. a 45 degree angle would be considered wide (or "Open"), and aten degree angle would be considered narrowed (or "Closed").
+If a miniature protractor could be placed on the base of the angle (the iris) to determine the width of the anterior chamber angle in degrees. a 45-degree angle would be considered wide (or "Open"), and an acute-degree angle would be considered narrowed (or "Closed").

-Chronic open angle glaucoma progresses at a slower rate and is often not noticed until there is a significant loss of vision.
+Chronic open-angle glaucoma progresses at a slower rate and is often not noticed until there is a significant loss of vision.
 On the part of doctors, being vigilant and asking patients questions can uncover underlying risk factors.
-Eye pressure being above normal levels is not the reason all people have open angle glaucoma, however decreasing eye pressure has been proven to forestall the progression of glaucoma even in the cases where elevated pressure does not occur.
-Peripheral vision tends to be affected first, and if not treated, open angle glaucoma will lead to a total loss of entire vision.
+Eye pressure being above normal levels is not the reason all people have open-angle glaucoma, however, decreasing eye pressure has been proven to forestall the progression of glaucoma even in the cases where elevated pressure does not occur.
+Peripheral vision tends to be affected first, and if not treated, open-angle glaucoma will lead to a total loss of the entire vision.

 Forms of developmental glaucoma include; congenital, infantile and hereditary/familial disease.
-Forms of secondary glaucoma include; inflammatory, phacogenic, intraocular hemmorhage, traumatic glaucoma, neovascular glaucoma, drug-induced glaucoma, and glaucoma of miscellaneous origin.
+Forms of secondary glaucoma include; inflammatory, photogenic, intraocular hemorrhage, traumatic glaucoma, neovascular glaucoma, drug-induced glaucoma and glaucoma of miscellaneous origin.
 Both developmental and secondary glaucoma groups respond to treatment but resulting outcomes vary.